You are here: Home > Housing > Owning a home > Help with buying a home > Mortgage Allowance Scheme

 Mortgage Allowance Scheme

-The allowance is paid directly to the lending agency and your repayments reduced accordingly for the first five years of the mortgage.
-Your mortgage may be from a commercial lending agency or a local authority.
+An allowance of up to €11,450 is payable directly to the lending agency over a 5-year period and your repayments are reduced accordingly for the first 5 years of the mortgage.
+Your mortgage may be from a commercial lending agency or from a local authority.

 Rules